 The AlphaMundi Foundation (AMF) was founded in 2016 as a response to the growth of the AlphaMundi Group (AMG).
 Since its inception in 2008, AlphaMundi Group has endeavored to be a pioneer and thought leader in impact investing, understanding the importance of providing more than just capital to early stage social ventures.
 AlphaMundi Foundation is intended to fulfill AMG's need to formalize early stage technical assistance for its portfolio companies and to improve key areas of impact measurement in order to to help scale the impact investing industry.
 Historically, AMG had already been supplying ad-hoc technical assistance to select portfolio companies with shared financing from partners, third parties, and portfolio companies.

 AlphaMundi partners believe that poverty is a multidimensional problem, necessitating a multisector approach to investment and technical assistance that addresses several key Sustainable Development Goals, adopted by the United Nations in September 2015.
-Please visit Activities to learn more about the specific approaches used in our work.

 Managing Director and Board President